alan-w-u/trailfinder/README.md

 authors:
 - Alan <!--- Description -->
 - Dylan Zhang; biking enthusiast
-- Brandon; also biking entusiast, nooby runner
+- Brandon; also biking enthusiast, nooby runner

 ### Timeline and task breakdown/assignment:
 <!--- Tasks need to be assigned to each person -->